Bill Erickson: College

 In his junior season of 1948–49, the Fighting Illini won the Big Nine Conference title and advanced to the NCAA Tournament.
 Illinois would defeat Yale to earn a berth in the Final Four (only eight teams played in the tournament back then), but would lose to eventual national champion Kentucky, 76–47.
 They would defeat Oregon State in the third place game, however.
 This was Illinois’ first 20-game winning team since 1908, finishing 21–4 overall and 10–2 in the conference.
 After the season, Erickson was named first team All-Big Ten and was dubbed a First Team All-American.

-Prior to his senior season, Erickson was named the team captain, leading the Illini to a fourth place finish in the conference at 7 wins and 5 losses while finishing the regular season with an overall record of 14 wins and 8 losses.
+Prior to his senior season, Erickson was named the team captain, leading the Illini to a fourth-place finish in the conference at 7 wins and 5 losses while finishing the regular season with an overall record of 14 wins and 8 losses.
 Erickson would once again be an All-Big Ten selection and this time an Honorable Mention All-American.
 During his playing time at Illinois, Erickson's teams would win 66 games while only losing 23 times (win pct=74.2%).
 During conference play, Erickson's teams would win 32 of 48 games and win the 1949 championship.

-In 2008, Erickson was honored as one of the thirty-three honored jerseys which hang in the State Farm Center to show regard for being the most decorated basketball players in the University of Illinois' history.
+In 2008, Erickson's jersey was honored and now hangs in the State Farm Center to show regard for being one of the most decorated basketball players in the University of Illinois' history.